 BHA is used as a chemical preservative (sometimes called an antioxidant) in human food, food packaging, cosmetics, pharmaceuticals, animal food, animal drugs, and some other related products.

-The United States Food and Drug Administration considers it generally safe but there are limitations about how much BHA and BHT is really safe for consumption.
+The United States Food and Drug Administration considers it generally safe but there are limits to how much BHA and BHT is really safe for consumption.
 Dehydrated potato shreds, for example, are allowed to contain 50 BHA parts per million.
 Same for breakfast cereal.

 Because it is present in many products, “recent estimates of BHA and BHT daily intakes showed that ingestion of these compounds through an average diet can get close to their acceptable daily intake,” write the authors of a report titled Endocrine disruption effects of butylated hydroxyanisole, which appears on the US National Library of Medicine National Institutes of Health website.

-Dogs could consume more than a safe amount if they regularly eat products containing BHA.
+Dogs could consume more than a safe amount if they regularly eat products containing BHA, and safe limits for dogs haven’t been specifically established.

 The National Institutes of Health report that BHA is likely to be a human carcinogen, based on studies done on animals — but some animals were fine.
 The state of California lists BHA as a carcinogen.